-Skid Road: The Intersection of Health and Homelessness is a work-in-progress narrative history, set in my adopted hometown of Seattle, Washington.
+Skid Road: On the Frontier of Health and Homelessness in an American City is a narrative history, set in my hometown of Seattle, Washington.
 Skid Road explores the intersection of safety net health care and homelessness.
-Skid Road will include both a print book and a companion digital project, which will be a collection of oral histories, digital storytelling videos (DSs), photographs, and essays.
+Skid Road includes a print book (July 2021, Johns Hopkins University Press) and a companion video project.
 Skid Road deepens our understanding of the historical roots of poverty and homelessness, trauma and resilience, and the role of charity and safety net health care and public policy in King County.
 I am interested in how a large, socially progressive urban area like King County responds to the health needs of people marginalized by poverty and homelessness.

 - My essay, “The Hospital on Profanity Hill,” was published in the medical humanities journal Hektoen International, in their ‘Famous Hospitals’ section, Spring 2015.
 It was republished on June 22, 2017 as “The Hospital on Profanity Hill—A History of Harborview Hospital (Seattle)” in HistoryLink.org, essay #20393.